bitmovin/bitmovin-player-android-analytics-conviva/README.md

 # bitmovin-player-android-analytics-conviva
-Integration of the Bitmovin Android Player SDK with the Conviva Analytics
+Integration of the Bitmovin Android Player SDK with the Conviva Analytics SDK

 ## Limitations
 - Tracking multiple sources within a Playlist, and related use cases, introduced in Player Android SDK version `v3` are not supported.